In the Press

 The editorial board of the Journal of Physics A: Mathematical and Theoretical selects our paper on fluid knots as one of the best research works of 2012, including a special mention in the JPA 2012 online compilation Highlights.
 Our work is reviewed by the Fluid and Plasma Theory section editor, Professor Gregory Falkovich of the Weizmann Institute of Sciences, Israel.

 Work on structural complexity gets press attention: from Corriere della Sera to Galileo, Brain Factor and many others, including a feature article by Focus, summer 2012.

 Work on structural complexity, based on the use of knot polynomials, finds its way in the news: several newspapers and electronic journals dedicate feature articles to this topic from June to August 2012.
-National newspaper, such as Corriere della Sera and Corriere del Mezzogiorno, science web-journals, such as Galileo, Brain Factor, A&C, and even local newspaper, such as La Provincia di Cremona cover the news with remarkable details, rather unusual for mathematical works, and at times even with excessive, journalistic emphasis.
+National newspaper, such as Corriere della Sera and Corriere del Mezzogiorno, science web-journals, such as Galileo, Brain Factor, A&C, and even local newspaper, such as La Provincia di Cremona, cover the news with remarkable details (rather unusual for mathematical works), and at times even with excessive (and embarrassing) journalistic emphasis.

 The Jones polynomial for fluid knots

 J. Phys.
 A Insight feature article on the web and JPA cover dedicated to the paper "The Jones polynomial for fluid knots from helicity", published in 2012.